jeremybatesDC/jeremybatesDC/README.md

 ### 💼 Previous Jobs
 ```
-  - Baseball writer
+  - Baseball writer (Giants & A's)
   - Newspaper publisher
   - Spa reservations associate
 ```

-### ⚾ Baseball stories
+### ⚾ Baseball stories from SF
 ```
   - David Ortiz stole my pen
   - Roger Clemens yelled at me
   - Greg Maddux gave me a great answer to a question at his 300th win press conference
   - Barry Bonds politely declined to answer a question and later hit 660.
 Coincidence?
-  - Serendipitously saw the MLB debut of childhood teammate when he was announced as LA's 8th inning reliever vs Giants.
+  - Serendipitously saw the MLB debut of childhood teammate when he was announced as LA's reliever.
 I surprised him right back in the clubhouse!
 ```

 ### 💬 Fav Quotes (each of uncertain origin notwithstanding common attribution)